Sitecore-Hackathon/2021-Sitecore-Squadron/README.md

 ## Installation instructions

 1. Start docker environment using `.\Start-Hackathon.ps1`
-2. Open solution in Visual Studio and run build on the solution
+2. Open solution in Visual Studio and build the solution.
 3. You have options on what to do next.
 We will provide two packages to install: 1) a package that contains simply the template items you need to create content and 2) a package that contains the template items AND sample content items.
 We recommend you install the latter.
 4. Publish the site.